This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Interstitial cystitis (IC) is the medical term for “a painful bladder.”
 Bladder pain is a complicated pain compared to muscle pain.
-With a muscle pain, you have a good idea of the specific muscle or area that is inflamed or painful.
+With muscle pain, you have a good idea of the specific muscle or area that is inflamed or painful.
 Bladder pain is more mysterious in that, mainly women can experience abdominal pain, back pain, vaginal pain and the more common symptoms of a urinary tract infection such as frequent urination (up to 60X a day in some cases), painful urination or even microscopic blood in the urine.
 In many cases, it’s not uncommon for a woman to not know what’s going on at all!

 Common Triggers of Interstitial Cystitis or Bladder Pain

-A common trigger for Interstitial Cystitis (IC) is foods.
+A common trigger for Interstitial Cystitis (IC) is food.
 The classic foods that trigger IC are fruits and fruit juices, especially cranberry juice.
 Isn’t that ironic that so many doctors used to tell patients to drink cranberry juice to get rid of your urinary infection!
 Wrong!
 Other foods include tomatoes, yogurt (another mistake women are told to eat), chocolate, coffee, spicy foods, and vinegar – in fact, any acidic foods can be harmful.
 The good news according to a report in Internal Medicine News, titled “For interstitial cystitis, restrictive diet pays off” is that 80% of patients are able to identify a food that triggers their IC or bladder pain.
 This is so important: if you know what you eat makes your bladder pain worse you can avoid it.

 The other triggers for interstitial cystitis are: menses, sexual intercourse, emotional distress and even trauma from medical procedures, such as a transvaginal ultrasound.